stfc/janus-core/docs/source/user_guide/python.rst

 Results from the MLIP calculator, which are typically stored in ``Atoms.calc.results``, will also, by default, be copied to these dictionaries, prefixed by the MLIP ``arch``.

+The ``model`` and version of the MLIP package will also be saved to the calculator that is attached to the structure in the ``Atoms.calc.parameters`` dictionary.

 For example:

 .. code-block:: python